NavneethBhat/QR-Code-Generator/readme.md

-# Free Online QR Code Generator:
+# Free Online QR Code Generator
 A simple and responsive web application that generates QR codes for website URLs.
 Users can customize the QR code size and download the generated image.

 ## Features: